-Book Cliffs/Three Canyon Utah ArchaeologyStart my reservation →
+Book Cliffs/Three Canyon Utah ArchaeologyStart a Pre-reservation →

 A NEW exploratory vehicle tour, short hikes with guest archaeologist Dr. Carol Patterson and historian John Weisheit.

 - Where: Book Cliffs – Hay Canyon/Westwater Creek area

 - When: September 26, 2014 through September 28, 2014

 - Number of Days/Nights: Friday evening-Saturday-Sunday, includes 2 night ranch B & B stay

 - Group Size: Minimum 4, maximum 8

 - Cost per Person: $400 includes lodging, meals, contribution to CFI youth programs

 - Deposit: $150 nonrefundable, applies to total fee; full balance due 30 days prior

 - Rare opportunity to explore lesser visited area of the Bookcliffs near the Colorado border and to see incredible native rock art spanning 8000 years, historic trapper inscriptions, learn about ranching families, cattle and sheep “wars”, about geologic formations and current and proposed energy development in this region.
 Trip based out of Three Canyon Ranch located about 30 minutes north of I-70 Option to meet CFI/travel together from Moab, UT or to meet Harley Dome rest area and follow CFI to the Ranch.